Recipe Overview

 If you don’t have a mandoline, it might be slightly more time consuming, but I’d definitely advise you to buy a mandoline, and not just for this recipe.
 A mandoline is such a great tool to have in your kitchen!

-- It’s not as rich as a quiche made with pastry.
+Not as rich as a quiche made with pastry.
 Quiche alway seems like a bit of a splurge with the pastry crust because after all, pastry is usually made with butter and white flour.
-You’ll love that the crust in this quiche is made with healthy sweet potatoes.
-This crust adds so much nutrition instead of merely calories and fat.
+You’ll love that the crust in this quiche is made with sweet potatoes, making it nutritious instead of merely adding calories and fat.
+Another bonus is that sweet potatoes are tasty, too!

-- The recipe is versatile.
-Any quiche filling can be added to the sweet potato crust.
-You can easily make this recipe vegetarian by omitting the bacon.
+Adaptable.
+You can adapt this recipe to include any quiche filling you enjoy.
+Make this recipe vegetarian by omitting the bacon.
 Try Swiss cheese or another favorite cheese instead of sharp cheddar.
 Substitute other vegetables for the spinach.
 Use egg whites instead of whole eggs.

-- This quiche reheats well.
+Reheats well.
+I love this quiche because it’s so great leftover.
 Make a quiche (or two!) on the weekend and you’ll have breakfast or lunch covered for most of the week.
 Each slice contains a good amount of protein (13 grams) and is less than 200 calories.

 I garnished the quiche with fresh chives because my chive plant is always out of control and I love the mild onion/garlic taste (but the chives are totally optional).

-- Refrigerate: Allow quiche to cool to room temperature.
-Refrigerate in a covered container for up to 4 days.
+Refrigerate/Freeze: Allow quiche to cool to room temperature.
+Refrigerate in a covered container for up to 4 days or freeze for up to 3 months.

 Bacon Cheddar Quiche with Sweet Potato Crust